Mark-Cooper-Janssen-Vooles/T3A2-A/readme.md

 Studies into the increasing number of those with mental health concerns have shown a possible link between:

-- increased exposure of technology
+> - increased exposure of technology

-and
-- a decrease in one's mental state.
+> - a decrease in one's mental state.

 Through habit-building and built-in personable reports tracking, *CMCFlow* will assist people in beginning their journey into meditation which has proven positive effects on mental state.